ameermng/automatic-app-landing-page/_pages/privacypolicy.md

 <br>

-## 2.0 What Personal Information we collect about you and how we collect it
+## 2.0 What Personal Information We Collect About You and How We Collect It

 We collect your personal information in several ways: